bacionejs/byte-armada/README.md

 I settled on **barcodes** because it's the only handshake strategy that fits into the JS13K rules — although, it **only works on Android Chrome**.

-Of all the various barcode, **DataMatrix** hits the sweet spot between complexity and capacity.
+Of all the barcodes, **DataMatrix** hits the sweet spot between complexity and capacity.